 The homeless elf surged to his feet, flinging the cover to the side and misting Gax with his own urine.
-A rusted kitchen knife was in his dirt-crusted hand.
+A rusty kitchen knife was in his dirt-crusted hand.
 Gax retreated while stuffing his manhood back into his trousers.
 It would be an easy thing to smash this weak creature’s head in.
-The guard likely wouldn’t care either, given the status of the man.
+The town guard likely wouldn’t care to investigate the murder, given the status of the man.

 But Gax couldn’t stomach the idea of killing a man after pissing on him.
-Such a thing was so far from honorable that Axrom would likely meet him in death and rip him clean in two for eternity.
+Such a thing was so far from honorable that the orc god, Axrom, would likely meet him in death and rip him clean in two for eternity.
 Gax bolted from the alley, one hand holding his trousers up, the other fishing around his coin purse.

-“Here!” the green orc called, tossing a handful of copper rounds onto the ground.
+“Here!” the green-skinned orc called, tossing a handful of copper rounds onto the ground.
 “For the sack.”

 “And a nice set of clothes,” added Elbert as two more rounds and a silver oval fell from the open purse to clatter on the floor.

 The destitute elf’s eyes widened and he dropped his knife to grab the coins.
-Gax began to bend down and retrieve those that had fallen from his pouch but a swift kick in the ass from Dar stopped him.
+Gax began to bend down and retrieve the silver that he had mistakenly dropped but a swift kick in the ass from Dar stopped him.
 “Payment for being an idiot heathen!” she snapped.
 “Leave it to him!”

 The tall, spired structure of the rogues’ guild rose before them.
 A team of men and women of all races were preparing a convoy outside.
 The four companions approached the man who had hired them for the mission, a human with loose, pocked cheeks and grey eyes fixed in a permanent scowl by the name of Vesik.
 Before any of them could say a word, he tossed them each a coin purse containing half of their silver rounds for their services.
 At its end, they’d receive as many silvers, and a handful of gold edges each.